haidouks/devops-api/README.md

 # DevOps API
 DevOps API is a web server which hosts exported functions in powershell modules as Rest APIs using Pode framework.
-This project is a demonstration for automatically converting Powershell Modules to rest services and making DevOps scripts available for everyone.
+This project is a demonstration for automatically converting Powershell Modules to rest services and making DevOps scripts simply available for everyone.

 ### How to start ?